Competition Classes

 Competition:

-Both teams compete at the same time at the National Competition, often with the same set of judges.
+Both teams compete at the same time at the Regional and National Competitions, often with the same set of judges.
 This allows Development Class teams to get quality feedback to prepare them from the Professional level of competition.
-However, only the Professional class teams are eligible to represent the US and Canada at the World Finals.
+However, only Professional class teams are eligible to represent the US at the World Finals.